 Babies cry to express need for caregiver attention.
 As we get older, we learn to communicate with speech and language.
 However, children with autism and other conditions require a much more intensive process to master appropriate communication and behaviors.

 FOCUS offers pediatric behavior therapy in Fort Myers.
-Behavior therapy, also known as Applied Behavior Analysis, or ABA, uses proven learning strategies and positive reinforcement to help kids master the social and emotional skills central to maximum independence, safety, and quality of life.
+Behavior therapy, also known as Applied Behavior Analysis or ABA, uses proven learning strategies and positive reinforcement to help kids master the social and emotional skills central to maximum independence, safety, and quality of life.